How To Potty Train A Puppy Permanently! ULTIMATE Guide

 Should You Use Puppy Pads

-Puppy pads have their place in special situations.
+Puppy pads have their place in particular situations.

 For instance, if you live in a high-rise apartment and you can’t get your dog outside very often.